The cost of a budget attorney or self-representation in a criminal case will far exceed the cost of hiring a great defense attorney.

 The Benefits of Having an Experienced Criminal Defense Attorney in Your Corner

-For example, in some cases a defense attorney may be able to get you:
+For example, a defense attorney may be able to get you:

 - No jail time whatsoever